Peeling Context from Cause for Molecular Property Prediction: Methodology

-\paragraph{Trivial branch: residual learning.} The trivial branch isolates context and irrelevant variation that are not central to prediction.
+\paragraph{Context branch: context learning.} The context branch isolates environment- and batch-dependent variation that may contribute to prediction but is not stable across environments in practice.
 By removing these factors from the causal branch, the causal signal becomes clearer and more discriminative.
-At depth $\ell$, each block yields a trivial scalar $\vt^{(\ell)}$.
+At depth $\ell$, each block yields a context scalar $\vt^{(\ell)}$.
 We aggregate these across layers, while retaining only the final causal scalar as the causal output:

-To maintain a clear division of labor, the trivial branch is trained on the residual between the ground-truth label $\vy$ and the final causal output, with gradients stopped through $y_{\mathrm{c}}^\star$ to avoid contaminating the causal pathway:
+To maintain a clear division of labor, the context branch is trained on the residual between label $\vy$ and final causal output, with gradients stopped through $y_{\mathrm{c}}^\star$ to avoid contaminating the causal pathway:

-This design assigns the stable, generalizable component to the causal path, whereas the trivial path captures the remaining residual variation, calibrating $y_{\mathrm{c}}^\star$ by absorbing context-specific noise that should not be attributed to the causal branch.
+This design assigns the stable, generalizable component to the causal path, while the context path captures the remaining residual variation, calibrating $y_{\mathrm{c}}^\star$ by absorbing context-specific noise, such as molecular scaffolds or batch-level statistical effects.

-\paragraph{Prediction and total objective.} The model predicts by additively combining the depth-$L$ causal readout with the accumulated trivial correction:
+\paragraph{Prediction and total objective.} The model predicts by additively combining depth-$L$ causal readout with the accumulated context:

-We regularize the causal branch toward \emph{batch-invariant}, depth-increasing alignment with the label, while training the trivial branch on the residual (with stop–gradient on $y_{\mathrm{c}}^\star$).
-The full objective is
+We regularize the causal branch toward \emph{batch-invariant}, depth-increasing alignment with the label, while training the context branch on the residual.
+The overall objective function integrates these structural priors into a joint loss formulated as: